RoaaHamoudah/HTML-Web-Assignment1/README.md

         - **examples**: Stores HTML examples discussed in lectures.
         - **project**: Contains project-related files.
-   - Each folder includes an `index.html` file as the default page.
+   - Each folder includes an `index.html` file as the default page.<br>

 2. **Personal Homepage**